By Peter Murphy

 Published June 15, 2022

-The archaeological site at Ancient Nemea in Greece receives the European Union’s (EU) European Heritage Label this month.
+The archaeological site at Ancient Nemea in Greece received the European Union’s (EU) European Heritage Label earlier this month.
 Nicos Makris (PhD ’92, MS ’90), civil engineering alumnus was instrumental in reconstruction at the site.

 Makris, Addy Family Centennial Professor in Civil Engineering in the Lyle School of Engineering at Southern Methodist University (SMU), served as director of reconstruction at the 2,300-year-old Temple of Zeus at Nemea from 2003 – 2009.